swch/Strivve-SDK/postman-samples/README.md

 ## Single Entity Job sample usage

-There's also some postman samples for posting aa single job with a single entity.
+There's also some postman samples for posting a single job with a single entity.
+Import Single-job-entity.postman_collection.json.

 - Create a new environment in Postman
 - Add a value for CARDSAVR_HOSTNAME (api.CARDSAVR_HOSTNAME.cardsavr.io)